 “During the past three decades, clinicians and patients with subacromial shoulder pain have accepted minimally invasive arthroscopic subacromial decompression surgery in the belief that it provides reliable relief of symptoms at low risk of adverse events and complications.
-However, the findings from our study suggest that surgery might not provide clinically significant benefit over no treatment.”6
+However, the findings from our study suggest that surgery might not provide a clinically significant benefit over no treatment.”

-In an accompanying article in The Lancet, Netherland University researchers Berend W Schreurs and Stephanie L van der Pas, wrote:
+In an accompanying article in The Lancet, Netherland University researchers Berend W Schreurs and Stephanie L. van der Pas wrote:(11)

 In other words, don’t have a surgery that does not help.